aeonik-ai/.github/profile/README.md

 ---

-## Groundplane
+## Groundscore

 **Live operational intelligence for event teams.**

-For festivals, productions, venues, and temporary cities, Groundplane turns scattered operational context into a source-linked record of:
+For festivals, productions, venues, and temporary cities, Groundscore turns scattered operational context into a source-linked record of:

 - what happened
 - what is still open